Australians sold more than 90 million used goods in 2020.

 Gumtree: A Dymples Portacot with finger and limb entrapment hazards and tipping risks

 eBay: A Steelcraft walker that could break and release small beads that pose a choking hazard.

 Facebook: An Ikea swing that could break and injure the child.
-(Ikea later relaunched the swing after "a massive testing process", so if you're in the market for one check the product number to ensure it isn't the original recalled version.)
+(Ikea later relaunched the swing after "a massive testing process", so if you're in the market for one, check the product number to make sure it isn't the original recalled version.)

 Why is this happening?

 Sellers don't know their product has been recalled